robedem/first_repo/README.md

 # first-repo
-This is my first repositry
+This is my first repositry is it